Razorbill

-The razorbill, razor-billed auk, or lesser auk (Alca torda) is a colonial seabird and the only extant member of the genus Alca of the family Alcidae, the auks.
-It is the closest living relative of the extinct great auk (Pinguinis impennis).
-Wild populations live in the subarctic waters of the Atlantic Ocean.
+The razorbill (Alca torda) is a North Atlantic colonial seabird and the only extant member of the genus Alca of the family Alcidae, the auks.
+It is the closest living relative of the extinct great auk (Pinguinus impennis).
+Historically, it has also been known as "auk", "razor-billed auk" and "lesser auk".

 Razorbills are primarily black with a white underside.
 The male and female are identical in plumage; however, males are generally larger than females.
 This agile bird, which is capable of both flight and diving, has a predominantly aquatic lifestyle and only comes to land in order to breed.
 It is monogamous, choosing one partner for life.
 Females lay one egg per year.
 Razorbills nest along coastal cliffs in enclosed or slightly exposed crevices.
 The parents spend equal amounts of time incubating, and once the chick has hatched, they take turns foraging for their young.

-In 1918, the razorbill was protected in the United States by the Migratory Bird Treaty Act.
 Presently, this species faces major threats, including the destruction of breeding sites, oil spills, and deterioration of food quality.
-The IUCN records the population of the Gagarka as fluctuating, causing its status to interchange.
+As a result, razorbills have been spotted outside of their normal range as they search for alternative food sources.
+The IUCN records the population of the species as fluctuating, causing its status to interchange.
 It has been recorded that the population had increased from 2008 to 2015, decreased from 2015 to 2021, and appears to be increasing or stable at the present.
-It is believed the population of the Razorbill lies between 838,000 and 1,600,000 individuals.
+It is estimated that the current global razorbill population lies between 838,000 and 1,600,000 individuals.
+In 1918, the razorbill was protected in the United States by the Migratory Bird Treaty Act.

 Taxonomy

-The genus Alca was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
-The genus name Alca is from Norwegian Alke, and torda is from törd a Gotland Swedish dialect word.
-Both terms refer to this species.
-The word Alca had been used by earlier authors for the razorbill such as Carolus Clusius in 1605 and Francis Willughby in 1676.
+The genus Alca was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The genus name Alca is from Norwegian Alke, and torda is from törd a Gotland Swedish dialect word; both terms refer to this species.
+The type locality is Stora Karlsö, just off the west coast of Gotland, Sweden.
+The word Alca had been used for the razorbill by earlier authors such as Carolus Clusius in 1605 and Francis Willughby in 1676.

-The razorbill (Alca torda) is now the sole species in the genus Alca.
-Its close relative, the great auk (Pinguinus impennis), became extinct in the mid-19th century.
-Razorbills and great auks are part of the tribe Alcini, which also includes the common murre or common guillemot (Uria aalge), the thick-billed murre (Uria lomvia), and the dovekie (Alle alle).
+The razorbill (Alca torda) is now the sole species in the genus Alca, though its close relative, the great auk (Pinguinus impennis), which became extinct in the mid-19th century, was also formerly included in the genus Alca.
+Razorbills and great auks are part of the tribe Alcini, which also includes the common murre or common guillemot (Uria aalge), the thick-billed murre or Brünnich's guillemot (Uria lomvia), and the little auk (Alle alle).

-There are two subspecies of razorbill recognized by the American Ornithologists' Union.
-Alca torda torda, named by Linnaeus in 1758, occurs in the Baltic and White Seas, Norway, Bear Island, Iceland, Greenland, and eastern North America.
-Alca torda islandica, named by C.L.
-Brehm in 1831, occurs throughout Ireland, Great Britain, and northwestern France.
-The two subspecies differ slightly in bill measurements.
-A third subspecies, Alca torda pica, is no longer recognized because the distinguishing characteristic, an additional furrow in the upper mandible, is now known to be age-related.
+There are two subspecies of razorbill accepted by the IOC:

+The two subspecies differ slightly in size and bill measurements, with A. t. islandica, which occurs in warmer waters, being slightly smaller.
+A third subspecies Alca torda pica Linnaeus, 1766 (originally described as a species Alca pica from the Arctic, and reduced to subspecies by Salomonsen in 1944), is no longer accepted because the distinguishing characteristic, an additional furrow in the upper mandible, is now known to be age-related.